 During the Shang and Zhou dynasties, ancient people's primitive totem worship of the phoenix gradually turned into awe of centralized rule.
 The divine bird phoenix has its special political meaning and has become an auspicious symbol of peace in the world.

 Phoenix patterns usually only appear in bronzeware and jade decorations, which are the patent of princes and nobles.
 During the Shang and Zhou Dynasties, bronzeware was mostly used in sacrificial ceremonies and had a strict hierarchy.
-The sacrificial use determines the solemn and majestic overall style of bronzeware, and also affects the of pattern decoration on bronzeware.
+The sacrificial use determines the solemn and majestic overall style of bronzeware, and also affects the choice of pattern decoration on bronzeware.

 During this period, the phoenix pattern is mainly the image of Kuifeng (夔凤).
 The overall painting style is relatively abstract and simple.
 There is no overly complicated pattern, and it is more neat and solemn.
 The phoenix pattern in the jade is more visible in its antique character, with rounded lines and concise contours, which have a characteristic mysterious feeling.